Clastify logo

 Medium

-The graph shows changes in pressure in the thoracic cavity during one breathing cycle.
+The graph shows changes in thoracic volume and pressure inside the lungs during one normal breathing cycle.
+The points labelled P, Q and R mark different stages of the cycle.

 Medium